 We now offer full promotional videos for car dealers looking to show off their dealership with aerial footage.
 The video can be with or without audio to allow for embedding on the homepage of your website.
-Take a look below at one of the videos we’ve made for a used car dealer in Vallejo, CA – Autolinx inc.

 Most dealers have found Craigslist to be an effective way to market their vehicles.
 However, many dealers have taken up the practice of posting their vehicles in multiple cities, several times per week.
 They reason that because they are on the top of the list, they will sell more cars since they are in front of more people.

 Here are 5 reasons why a dealer should not follow this practice:

 v) post non-local or otherwise irrelevant Content, repeatedly post the

 same or similar Content or otherwise impose an unreasonable or

 disproportionately large load on our infrastructure;

 w) post the same item or service in more than one classified category or